ShieldedCode: Learning Robust Representations for Virtual Machine Protected Code¶

 Loss & Training¶

-- Polymorphic generation is applied to half of the attention heads to balance effectiveness and retention of pre-trained knowledge.
+- Polymorphic generation is applied to half of the attention heads to balance effectiveness and knowledge retention.

 Key Experimental Results¶